Ave Maria (Bach/Gounod)

-"Ave Maria" is a popular and much-recorded setting of the Latin prayer Ave Maria, originally published in 1853 as "Méditation sur le 1er prélude de piano de S. Bach".
+"Ave Maria" is a setting of the Latin prayer Ave Maria, originally published in 1853 as "Méditation sur le 1er prélude de piano de S. Bach".
 The piece consists of a melody by the French Romantic composer Charles Gounod that he superimposed over an only very slightly changed version of Bach's Prelude No. 1 in C major, BWV 846, from Book I of his The Well-Tempered Clavier, 1722.
-The 1853 publication has French text, but it is the 1859 version with the Latin Ave Maria which became popular.
+The 1853 publication has French text, but it is the 1859 version with the Latin "Ave Maria" which became popular.